-Key features: The First Years Comfort Tub transitions with your child from newborn to older baby to toddler — giving you a pretty good bang for your buck.
+Key features: This tub from The First Years transitions with your child from newborn to older baby to toddler — giving you a pretty good bang for your buck.
 Its ergonomic design includes a machine-washable sling for the youngest infants.
 Then babies transition to reclining and eventually sitting.
-Parents give this tub high marks for being economical and long lasting.
+Parents give this tub high marks for being economical and long-lasting.

 Considerations: While over 70 percent of people give this tub 5-star reviews on Amazon, a few note that there is room for improvement.
 Several say that the drain plug is placed in an inconvenient location.
 Others wish the included sling were adjustable because they’d prefer to use it longer (the tub can be big for smaller infants).
 And a few note that the tub ends up leaking over time.